Big Lots, Inc. [BIG] – The merits and potential risks: A tempered look at BIG

 Similarly, this company’s Total Asset Turnover is 2.04.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 0.16 and its Current Ratio is 1.22.
 This company is not investing its short-term assets in an optimally efficient way, making it a riskier investment.

-This stock’s Beta value is currently 1.57, which indicates that it is 9.92% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 19.32.
-This stock, according to these metrics, is currently Oversold.
+This stock’s Beta value is currently 1.57, which indicates that it is 9.80% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 31.11.
+This RSI score is good, suggesting this stock is neither overbought or oversold.

 Conclusion: Is Big Lots, Inc. [BIG] a Reliable Buy?